vibbits/irefindex/README.txt

 -------------------

-The source data must be parsed and converted to a form that can be imported into the database; this is done as follows:
+The source data must be parsed and converted to a form that can be imported into the database.
+Before attempting to parse data, the presence of the required data files should be established:

+  irparse --no-parse --all

+It is also possible to check XML data using the xmllint tool using a command of the following form:

+  irparse --check <source>

+However, xmllint may require excessive amounts of memory for some files and is not generally suitable for the task.

+Parsing of the source data is done as follows:

   irparse --all

 Once parsed, the import data will reside in an "import" subdirectory of the main data directory.
 Thus, if the main data directory is /home/irefindex/data then the import data will reside in /home/irefindex/data/import.
+Parsing errors will be reported on standard error.

 Importing Source Data
 ---------------------